-- 1) An executive summary of the project; - 2) Field methods, including maps that indicate sampling locations; - 3) Description of sources of error and steps taken as part of quality assurance; - 4) Representative photographs of the study area; - 5) Environmental data collected, presented in tabular or graphical form; - 6) Description of statistical analyses and results; - 7) Trends or changes occurring over time; and - 8) An assessment of findings as they relate to the management question and hypotheses.
+- 3. Description of sources of error and steps taken as part of quality assurance; - 4.
+Representative photographs of the study area; - 5.
+Environmental data collected, presented in tabular or graphical form; - 6.
+Description of statistical analyses and results; - 7.
+Trends or changes occurring over time; and - 8.
+An assessment of findings as they relate to the management question and hypotheses.